-NOTE 2: You cannot do auto baud with the logic level serial port (COM2).
-However, the rate on this port can be changed when auto-baud is enabled on either the RS232 or USB ports and the two channels are tied together with the "CONNECT" command.
+NOTE 2: You cannot do auto baud with the WiFi, Bluetooth, or logic level serial ports (COM2).
+However, the rate on the logic level serial port (COM2) can be changed when auto-baud is enabled on either the RS232 or USB ports and the two channels are tied together with the "CONNECT" command.
 See section 8 for more info.
+The WiFi and Bluetooth ports work differently and autobaud does not apply in most cases (see sections 10 and 11).

-NOTE 3: Because the DH+ first must determine that the rate has changed, then determine the new rate from incoming data, it can take 2-5 characters before the auto-baud system identifies the new rate.
+NOTE 3: Because the DHP first must determine that the rate has changed, then determine the new rate from incoming data, it can take 2-5 characters before the auto-baud system identifies the new rate.
 Be sure to account for this when using auto baud changes in your system.
 If using command mode, often it works to just send the Ctrl+E character until you get a response at the new rate.
 However, sometimes it can work faster to send other characters (like a space).
 If it doesn't auto-baud with a Ctrl+E, try sending other characters to get a new rate recognized.